 Although considered a rare occurrence in adolescents and young adults (AYAs), aged 15 to 39 years, the incidence of cancer in this age group has been increasing by approximately 30% since the 1970s.
 This year, it is estimated that nearly 90,000 new cases of cancer will be diagnosed in this population and nearly 9,200 AYAs will die from the disease.

-A new study by Berkman et al published in Cancer Epidemiology, Biomarkers & Prevention investigating long-term mortality patterns among 5-year AYA leukemia survivors—specifically survivors of acute lymphocytic leukemia (ALL) and acute myeloid leukemia (AML)—found that the 10-year survival of AYA leukemia survivors was approximately 10% lower than that of the age-adjusted general population in the United States.
+A new study by Amy M. Berkman, MD, of Duke University School of Medicine, and colleagues, published in Cancer Epidemiology, Biomarkers & Prevention investigating long-term mortality patterns among 5-year AYA leukemia survivors—specifically survivors of acute lymphocytic leukemia (ALL) and acute myeloid leukemia (AML)—found that the 10-year survival of AYA leukemia survivors was approximately 10% lower than that of the age-adjusted general population in the United States.
 Additionally, these differences persisted for up to 30 years of follow-up.
 Research investigating the factors placing AYA survivors at risk for late morbidity and mortality is needed to develop surveillance strategies and reduce risk factors, according to the study authors.

 The researchers used data from the Surveillance, Epidemiology, and End Results (SEER) registry to assess the long-term outcomes of AYA acute leukemia survivors who were alive 5 years after diagnosis.
 They obtained information for 1,938 ALL survivors and 2,350 AML survivors for the years 1975 to 2011, and assessed the differences in lifespan between the ALL and AML cohorts and a U.S. national cohort obtained from the National Vital Statistics Reports.